Generic thank you note wording is needed sometimes.

 - Some people will notice that your note is generic or doesn’t mention the gift they gave you.
 If you think the person is going to be offended to receive a thank you note that doesn’t mention the specific gift, you may want to lean towards admitting that you lost your list or forgot.
 Honesty may be the best policy.

-- If you know what type of gift it was, like maybe baby clothes, you can say “baby clothes” in your note with describing them in detail.
+- If you know what type of gift it was, like maybe baby clothes, you can say “baby clothes” in your note without describing them in detail.

 - Thank you for the gift.
 I appreciate your kindness.
 I lost my list of gifts and who gave them, so I don’t know which was from you.
 I liked them all!